-OVERALL SUITABILITY

-Usually a potential leader will alreat opinion is his spiritual gift(s)? dy be serving the body of Christ using his spiritual gift(s).
-What in your

-Give specific examples of ministry t chat you have observed.

-Are there other factors of which yo u feel we should be aware?

-It is most helpful if you provide the extra page, if required. personal insights called for on this page after completing the checklists.
-Use

-OVERALL ASSESSMENT OF THE CANDIDATE

-observations of the candidate's character qualifications, leadership abilities that he could serve as an elder.
+Usually a potential leader r will already be serving the body of Christ using his spiritual gift(s).
+What, in your opinion, is, /are his spiritual gift(s)?
+Give specific examples of ministry that you have observed.
+Are there other factors of f which you feel we should be aware?
+It is most helpful if you present a page, if required. rovide the personal insights called for on this page after completing the checklists.
+Use OVERALL ASSESSM ENT OF THE CANDIDATE les and my observations of the candidate's character qualifications, leadership abilities s, I believe that he could serve as an elder.
 (Please check one.)

-Absolutely Confident

-Convinced

-Neutral

-Doubtful

-Strongly Opposed

-DUE AGE SIGN TIME FORM (UNISIONE

-D EVALUATIONS WILL NOT BE CONSIDERED).

-the husband and wife should sign t out separate forms.
-If they choose to complete the evaluation together, both he form.

-I (we) prefer to keep the afortour) concerns with the elders. esaid information confidential from the candidate and agree to discuss my

-PRINT YOUR NAME HERE:

-SIGN YOUR NAME HERE:

-(date)

-to the church office in an envelope marked "Confidential"

-or return electronically to $\ $
+Absolutely Confident Convinced Neutral Doubtful Strongly Opposed PLEASE SIGN THIS FORM (UNSIGNED EVALUATIONS WILL NOT BE CONSIDERED).
+We invite husband and w the husband and wife sho rife to fill out separate forms.
+If they choose to complete the evaluation together, both ould sign the form.
+I (we) prefer to ke (our) concerns w eep the aforesaid information confidential from the candidate and agree to discuss my ith the elders.
+PRINTYOUR NAME HERE : SIGN YOUR NAME HERE: (date) Please return by to the church office in an envelope marked "Confidential" or return electronically to ·